top of page

 4 min read

-Being A Neurodiverse Mum To Neurodiverse Kids
+Being A Neurodivergent Mum To Neurodivergent Kids

 It has its advantages and disadvantages just like being a neurotypical parent to neurotypical kids.
 It is natural to worry about what the future looks like for your child, of course it is.
 Will they get a job they love?
 Will they find a life partner?
 Will they be happy?
 But what if you added to this - Will they be able to live on their own?
 Will they be able to cope with being employed?
 Will they have friends?
 What will their mental health be like long term?
 These added worri